benkoshy/pagy/docs/guides/upgrade-guide.md

 ==- Delete the `pagy-old.rb` file

-- At this point, there should be no more code in the `pagy-old.rb`.
+At this point, there should be no more code in the `pagy-old.rb`.

 ===

 >>>

+{{ include "snippets/ask-for-support" }}

 !!!warning
-Please report any issue with this guide by opening a [new docs issue](https://github.com/ddnexus/pagy/issues/new?template=Documentation.yml).
+Please report any issue with this guide by opening a [New Docs Issue](https://github.com/ddnexus/pagy/issues/new?template=Documentation.yml).
 !!!